[an error occurred while processing this directive]

 Some versions have problems with refresh rate setting in some resolutions.

 And now I want to attract your attention to another important 3D feature - filtering.
 As many of you know, all chipsets support bilinear filtering that is an important instrument in MIP-mapping, some chipsets support trilinear filtering (true, not the approximation) and only few support anisotropic filtering.

 Due to the fact that Radeon does support anisotropic filtering, I recommend you to pay attention to the article concerning this feature.
 You should read it attentively, as the ATI anisotropy is very ambiguous.

 As there are no real application using Pixel Shaders 1.4.
 So, below are some demonstrations of one of water realization methods based on Pixel Shaders 1.4. you may compare these shots with X-Isle's water in the GeForce3 section, for example.

 Pity again, but it's still impossible to demonstrate this technology at work on examples of games or demos.
 The same X-Isle uses NVIDIA cards specificial OpenGL extensions disabling this demo on non-GeForce cards.
 Certainly, the above demo was made with PS 1.4, so it works with RADEON 8500 only.
 You can also pay attention to the new 3DMark2001 SE with pixel shaders v1.4 test.
 Read more about it in the Gigabyte MAYA RADEON 8500 review.

 Nevertheless, these technics allow to create masterpieces of 3D-graphics:

-As you know, RADEON 8500 supports the very interesting feature and advantage - N-Patches (TruForm).
+As it's known RADEON 8500 supports very interesting feature and advantage - N-Patches technology called TruForm.
 All details are in our

 R200 analysis and in mentioned RADEON 8500 review.
 Screenshots below demonstrate TruForm capabilities for creating a detailed human face.